stubbscroll/evolve-script/readme.txt

 - sometimes civic->government->mimic shows "none" despite the script having selected a mimic. this is a visual error, the chosen mimic is in effect
 - the script doesn't stop if the game is paused, it should
+- last 0* mad run with nephilim failed to trade for uranium at the end

 warning! use at your own risk. make a save first. the script is extremely fragile and will break on the slighest change in the game code and html design.